WTBU (Boston University): History

-Additional history can be found on the official WTBU website: wtburadio.org

 Notable alumni

-Famous WTBU alum include Howard Stern, the self-proclaimed King of All Media.
-He attended B.U. in the mid-1970s, and WTBU was the first station to fire Stern.
-As mentioned in his book Private Parts, his show (the King Schmaltz Bagel Hour) once aired a segment called "Making the Bishop Blush" in which they pretended a local Catholic Bishop was in the studio.
-They proceeded to make lurid statements and asked if the Bishop was blushing yet.
+WTBU alumni include comedian Jeffrey Ross and radio personality Howard Stern, who attended BU in the mid-1970s.
+As Stern mentioned in his book Private Parts, WTBU was the first station to fire him.
+Stern's show,the King Schmaltz Bagel Hour, once aired a segment called "Making the Bishop Blush", in which they pretended a local Catholic bishop was in the studio.
+They proceeded to make lurid statements and asked if the bishop was blushing yet.
 Then-Program Director Hank Sennott was listening and fired Stern on the spot.
-Another WTBU alumni is Jeffrey Ross aka Jeff Lifshultz, notable comedian and broadcaster.

 Awards

-WTBU won "Station of the Year from CMJ in 2012, 2013 and 2014.
+WTBU won Station of the Year from CMJ in 2012, 2013 and 2014.